 Samara Canada’s research and educational programming shines new light on Canada’s democratic system and encourages greater political participation across the country to build better politics, and a better Canada, for everyone.

-Samara was formed out of a belief in the importance of public service and public leadership.
-It is named for a samara, the winged “helicopter" seed that falls from the maple tree.
-A samara is a symbol of Canada, and a reminder that from small seeds, big ideas can grow.
+A samara is the winged “helicopter" seed that falls from the maple tree.
+A symbol of Canada, it is also a reminder that from small seeds, big ideas can grow.

-Our work relies on the generous contributions from our funders, partners and volunteers.
-Make a donation to strengthen Canada's democracy.
+Our work relies on the generous contributions of our funders and partners.